 2. Poor Pressure Resistance: While dental bonding is a great solution for front teeth, it isn’t usually recommended for making repairs to the premolars and molars.
 This is because the pressure undergone by back teeth when chewing will likely shake the bonds loose and potentially take some of the natural tooth along with it.
 As such, in cases where the back teeth are in need of the most repair, porcelain crowns and porcelain-fused-to-metal crowns are recommended as an alternative.

 3. It’s Less Effective for Multiple Teeth: While dental bonding is perfect for small repairs, it’s benefits begin to lessen when more extensieve work is needed.
-In cases where many teeth are in need of work, a variety of crowns and dental veneers exist as an alternative treatment.
+In cases where many teeth need work, a variety of crowns and dental veneers exist as an alternative treatment.

 For cosmetic applications, it is generally recommended that thin porcelain veneers (such as Lumineers) are used so as to avoid the filing and tooth loss experienced when applying crowns.